Skakarla2023/javascript-for-react/02-variables-and-scope/notes.md

 ```

 | Keyword   | Scope Type     | Meaning                                                                  |
 | --------- | -------------- | ------------------------------------------------------------------------ |
 | **var**   | Function Scope | Exists anywhere inside the function it was declared in (ignores blocks). |
 | **let**   | Block Scope    | Exists ONLY inside `{ }` where it is declared.                           |
 | **const** | Block Scope    | Same as `let`, stays inside `{ }`.                                       |

+-  Another important concept related to variables and scope is **hoisting**.
+-